Seagate/openSeaChest/README.md

 [www.seagate.com](www.seagate.com) or [https://github.com/Seagate/ToolBin/tree/master/SeaChest](https://github.com/Seagate/ToolBin/tree/master/SeaChest).
 Binary versions are available for Linux or Windows, with the Windows versions signed by Seagate Technology LLC.

+For details on what is different between openSeaChest and SeaChest, see [this wiki page](https://github.com/Seagate/openSeaChest/wiki/openSeaChest-VS-SeaChest).

 #### Repository Availability